1.2 The Nature of Science: Unveiling the Process of Discovery

 -

 Deductive Reasoning: This starts with a general principle and applies it to a specific case to arrive at a conclusion.
-For example, "All mammals have hair; cats are mammals; therefore, cats have hair."
+To give you an idea, "All mammals have hair; cats are mammals; therefore, cats have hair."

 -

 Inductive Reasoning: This involves drawing general conclusions based on specific observations.
-For example, observing many swans and finding them all white might lead to the conclusion that all swans are white (although this is famously false).
-Inductive reasoning is probabilistic; the conclusions are likely but not certain.
+To give you an idea, observing many swans and finding them all white might lead to the conclusion that all swans are white (although this is famously false).
+Inductive reasoning is probabilistic; the conclusions are likely but not certain That alone is useful..

 Limitations of Science